Is There A Waiting List?

 Our physiotherapists can also offer help with sciatica.
-We have a great deal of experience addressing this problem, both in treating the condition and using massage to provide post-treatment care.
+We have a great deal of experience addressing this condition, both in treating it and using massage to provide post-treatment care.

 If I’m Injured, Should I Stop Exercising?

-Depending on the severity of the injury, that is possible.
+Depending on the severity of the injury, this may be advised.
 We recommend consulting with a medical professional to be sure.

 I have sciatica.
-Can a Physio help this?
+Can a Physio help with this?

 Sciatica is generally caused by a disc injury to the lower back.
-Our physiotherapists are very experienced in this pathology and it is best to see them first.
+Our physiotherapists are very experienced with this condition and it is best to see them first.
 Once the condition has resolved then massage therapy can begin.